Mohsnmonji/Disparaties-in-Young-Adults-Mental-Health-in-Canada/README.md

 ## Codebook

-The codebook for this dataset is publicly available through ODESI at: [here](https://odesi.ca/).
+The codebook for this dataset is publicly available through ODESI [here](https://odesi.ca/).

 You can also access the codebook directly from Statistics Canada [here](https://www150.statcan.gc.ca/n1/pub/45-25-0001/cat4/c31_2017.zip).